 - The October plan for third to sixth classes has deliberately allowed for a free week, to enable teachers to engage with Maths Week, held every year at this time.
-This year, Maths Week will run from 16-24 October, and while it will be a very different celebration this year, with no public gatherings, it will still be possible to participate virtually.
+This year, Maths Week will run from 15-23 October.
 So why not start to consider now, how your school might get involved in this national celebration of maths, and don’t forget to register your school at the link above.
 Check out their resources, including problem solving, puzzles, acmhainní as gaeilge, and their resource packs by class level also.
 You can also follow these links below, from previous Maths Weeks, to find out more about Maths Art (which, coincidentally, links very well with October Operation Maths for 3rd and 4th classes i.e. tessellations in 2D shapes), Maths and history and code breaking.

 - You could also make Maths Week become a game-themed week in your class.
 Teachers of third to sixth classes could use the Games Bank in the Operation Maths TRB.
 Teachers of infants to second classes can use any of the games listed in the short-term plans in their TRBs.